bjaan/easy-batch-process/README.md

 `easybatchprocess "C:\Temp\original" *.png "C:\Temp\missing" "cmd.exe /c if not exist ""C:\Temp\processed\[INFILE]"" copy [IN] [OUT]"`

-This is example is handy to copy a number of files sitting a subfolder, like subtitle files where the parent folder is match the video file:
+This is example is handy to copy a number of files sitting a sub-folder, like subtitle files where the parent folder is matching the video file name:

 `easybatchprocess.bat C:\Temp\Subs 2_English.srt C:\Temp\Subs2 "copy [IN] ""[OUTROOT]\[INPARENT].en.srt"""`